 Ellwanger says the study shows Milwaukee's 53206 zip code is especially affected by the problem.
 Many men from that area are currently in prison or return there after prison.

 The reasons behind such a high rate of black male incarceration are complex.
-But Ellwanger says one cause is a racial divide in prosecutions for drug-related crimes, which he says account for 75 to 85 percent of people in prison.
+But Ellwanger says one cause is a racial divide in prosecutions for drug-related crimes.

 "The rate of drug uses and drug sales in the white community versus the black community is almost exactly the same, but there's a saying that if you have the money you get the treatment, if your poor you go to jail or you go to prison," he says.
 "Though that's an overstatement, there's a lot of truth in it."